H.P. Lovecraft in Brooklyn

 You could get there easily enough on foot from Lower Manhattan by walking across the Brooklyn Bridge.
 Or, take either the 2/3 or the 4/5 MTA line to their Borough Hall station.
 They're at the south end of the park area shown on this map.
 Clinton runs roughly north-south just a block west of both subway stations, State is the cross street just four blocks south from there.
 Notice that Red Hook is just several blocks further south.

 As for Lovecraft's racism-driven depression, let's look at some passages from the semi-autobiographical short story "He".
-He says:
+His narrator says:

 |My coming to New York had been a mistake; for whereas I had looked for poignant wonder and inspiration in the teeming labyrinths of ancient streets that twist endlessly from forgotten courts and squares and waterfronts to courts and squares and waterfronts equally forgotten, and in the Cyclopean modern towers and pinnacles that rise blackly Babylonian under waning moons, I had found instead only a sense of horror and oppression which threatened to master, paralyze, and annihilate me.|